kannankvs/md2/Command-Reference.md

 **config qos clear**

 This command clears all the QoS configuration from all the following QOS Tables in ConfigDB.
-This command needs root privileges.

 1) TC_TO_PRIORITY_GROUP_MAP,
 2) MAP_PFC_PRIORITY_TO_QUEUE,